 Names: There are a number of similar species confusingly using the common name although those other species have available more appropriate names.
 The genus name Oenothera, comes from two Greek words, oinos for "wine" and thera for "to imbibe".
-This is an old name give by Theophrastus (371-286 BC) (a pupil of ARISTOTLE and the first important botanist of antiquity) to an unidentified plant, whose roots when eaten, were said to establish a desire for wine - others say it would do away with the effects of wine.
+This is an old name give by Theophrastus (371-286 BC), a pupil of ARISTOTLE and the first important botanist of antiquity, to an unidentified plant, whose roots when eaten and were said to establish a desire for wine - others say it would do away with the effects of wine.
 Still others think it is a coruption of the Greek onotheras which refers to a chase or a hunt or a pursuit.
 All meaningless today.
 The species name, biennis, refers to the biennial character of the plant.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 An older scientific name, still in use in Martha Crone's time is Oenothera muricata.